Does Enamel Cast Iron Chip? Is It Safe To Use [Updated 2023]

 6. Cure The Enamel: Place the Dutch oven in the oven and preheat it to 350°F. Let it bake for about 30 minutes to cure the enamel repair compound.

+Once you have followed these steps, your enamel Dutch oven should be as good as new.
 However, keep in mind that the repaired area may be more susceptible to chipping in the future, so it’s important to take care when using and storing your Dutch oven.

 Health Implications Of Using Chipped Enamel Cast Iron Cookware